-- How do sustainable investments not cause significant harm to any environmental
+How do sustainable investments not cause significant harm to any environmental or social sustainable investment objective?

 The sustainability analysis aims to identify the relevant residual environmental and social risks originating from companies' activities or practices and to analyse the quality of the company's measures to mitigate these risks (the "DNSH test").
 Such analysis considers notably the degree of exposure of the issuance and/issuer to certain sectors or activities that may be considered to be damaging for the environment and/or the society and exposure to relevant environmental or social controversies.